The process involved with getting a mortgage can be a frustrating

 Pre-approval vs. conditional approval vs. final approval – They may sound similar, but they aren’t.
 A pre-approval is based on the initial documents such as your pay stubs, W2s, credit report, and bank statements that you supply to us.
 The pre-approval is what you will need in order to place an offer on a home.
 The conditional approval comes from the lender after they have reviewed your application and the file we submit to them, including the sales contract.
 They will ask for additional documents from you at this point, and third party vendors such as the attorney and appraiser will begin their work.
 The final approval comes in after all conditions have been satisfied, and the lender is prepared to finalize your mortgage and provide the funds for closing.

 Competing offers – You may receive competing offers from other lending institutions early on in the process.
 Often, your bank, or the realtor/builder’s preferred lender will make you an offer.
 While it’s good to get a second opinion, please know that as a brokerage, we have the flexibility to meet or beat any competitors.

 Rates change every day – We constantly track interest rates because markets change throughout the day.
 Decide on a target rate, and we’ll do everything we can to lock it in.
 Rates can be locked any time after the file is initially accepted by the lender.

-Be flexible with the closing date – It is impossible to pinpoint a closing date more than a week beforehand.
+Be flexible with the closing date – It is nearly impossible to pinpoint a closing date more than a week beforehand.
 The closing date on your sales contract is a suggested target date, not a deadline.
 It is common for closings to take place a few days after the date on the contract.

 Closing costs vs. Funds to Close - Closing costs are the various fees and charges incurred as part of your mortgage.
 These include attorneys fees, title work, transfer taxes, recording fees, reserves for taxes and insurance, etc., and are part of the Funds Needed to Close, which also includes your down payment, upfront mortgage insurance, and pre-paids.